jeff1evesque/drupal-demonstration/README.md

 ### phpMyAdmin

-This project include a fully functional [phpMyAdmin](https://www.phpmyadmin.net/) implementation, which can be accessed as follows:
+This project includes a fully functional [phpMyAdmin](https://www.phpmyadmin.net/) implementation, which can be accessed as follows:

 - [https://localhost:6686/phpMyAdmin](https://localhost:6686/phpMyAdmin)